KevCreatesAU/kellycreative-terms/index.md

 - Upon **final payment**, the client receives **full ownership** of the website files and design output, excluding:
 - Any third-party plugins or fonts used under external licenses
-- Frameworks or builder software (e.g. WordPress, Breakdance Pro) which remain under their respective licenses
+- Frameworks or builder software (e.g. WordPress, Breakdance Pro, etc.) that remain under their respective licenses
 - Kelly Creative retains the right to showcase finished work in its portfolio unless explicitly agreed otherwise.

 ---